KaifMansoori/Investment-calculator/README.md

 # Loan Calculator

-he Loan Calculator App is a user-friendly financial tool designed to help individuals estimate their loan payments and analyze loan results.
+Loan Calculator App is a user-friendly financial tool designed to help individuals estimate their loan payments and analyze loan results.
 The app features a clean, modern interface built with React and Material-UI (MUI)
 ## Installation

 Install my-project with npm